Sergio3215/Custom-Widget-StreamElement/Ruleta Valorant/README.md

 ## English

-### Description
+### Description📝
 This widget implements a Valorant agent roulette for Stream Elements.

 This command is customized with the Command field and sent through the Channel field.

 When you use the command, it selects one Valorant agent randomly.

-### Documentation
+### Documentation 📃

-The first steps are:
+To get started, follow these steps:

-- Create an overlay on Stream Elements
+- Create an overlay in Stream Elements
 - Create a custom static widget
-- Add the following code:
+- Add the following code files:
-    - HTML for index.html
+    - HTML in index.html
-    - CSS for style.css
+    - CSS in style.css
-    - JS for main.js
+    - JS in main.js
-    - Fields for fields.json
+    - Fields in fields.json

 _Note: The SerezDevBot channel must have moderator permissions_